Twilight: 2000: Second edition

-Revised setting
+Edition 2.2

-The second edition (published in 1990) and subsequent editions featured a reworked background intended to be an alternate history closer to 1990s real-world history.
-Version 2.2, GDW's final edition of the game, was published in 1993 and featured a background in which the KGB's Alpha Group obeys the coup leaders in the August 1991 Soviet coup attempt and storms the Russian White House, killing Boris Yeltsin and effectively preserving communist control.
-This also had the effect of future-proofing the game, as anything that happened in reality after 1991 could be ignored.
+Real world events continued to outstrip GDW's alternate timeline, as the Soviet Union fell apart in 1991.
+In response, GDW released Edition 2.2 in 1993.
+The storyline was changed so that in August 1991, the KGB's Alpha Group obeyed the coup leaders in the Soviet coup attempt and stormed the Russian White House, killing Boris Yeltsin and effectively preserving communist control.
+The world war then unfolds.
+This new timeline effectively future-proofed the game, since anything that happened in the real world after August 1991 could be ignored.